walmart scintilla photo collage

 Leading consumer brands are using Alloy.ai to take Walmart Scintilla’s analytic capabilities to the next level.
-Discover how Alloy.ai enhances Walmart Scintilla with automated replenishment recommendations, cross-retailer data normalization, improved forecasting, and deeper e-commerce insights, ERP data integrations and more — helping consumer brands act quickly to identify problems and ultimately add millions in new revenue.
+Discover how Alloy.ai enhances Walmart Scintilla with automated replenishment recommendations, cross-retailer data normalization, improved forecasting, deeper e-commerce insights, ERP data integrations and more — helping consumer brands act quickly to identify problems and drive revenue.

 How Alloy.ai takes Walmart sales and inventory analytics to the next level

-Walmart Scintilla arms consumer brands with crucial sales and inventory insights, but analyzing and making sense of that data — across channels and even across all of your retail partners — remains a challenge.
+Walmart Scintilla arms consumer brands with crucial sales and inventory insights, but the highest performing Walmart teams and those looking to analyzing cross-channel data might be eager to take their analysis to the next level.
 That’s where Alloy.ai comes in.
-Alloy.ai automates data processing and provides advanced analytics on top of Scintilla, helping brands optimize replenishment, improve forecasting, gain a clearer view of e-commerce trends, spot cross-retailer trends and even leverages predictive analytics to help you stay ahead of out-of-stocks, phantom inventory and more.
+Alloy.ai automates data processing and provides advanced analytics on top of Scintilla, helping brands optimize replenishment, improve forecasting, gain a clearer view of e-commerce trends, spot cross-retailer trends, and more.
 Here are seven ways Alloy.ai enhances Walmart Scintilla to help brands make better, faster decisions.

 Table of Contents